brianswinkels/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 ## Fulfiller initiated cancellation or modifications
 Some workflows allow a fulfiller to modify a request without prior approval from the proposal.
 For example:
 * A fulfiller may receive a general request to perform some service, and may then choose themselves which specific service should be performed.
-* A fulfiller may apply their own expertise to determine that an alternative service is more appropriate, and may initiate this on behalf of the original placer and under their authorityu.
+* A fulfiller may apply their own expertise to determine that an alternative service is more appropriate, and may initiate this on behalf of the original placer and under their authority.
 * A fulfiller may attempt to fulfill the requested service, but find that it can't be done due to the patient's condition or some other factor.
 In this case, they may complete a partial or alternative service.

 (TO DO: Describe Placer initiated alteration before or after service started (request to stop))